 Naukri allows 50 job applications per day from a single account.
 This is the same on the free tier and on paid plans.
 Once you cross it, the apply button shows a limit message and you have to wait for the rolling 24-hour window to reset.
+Whether you search for it as the Naukri apply limit per day or the Naukri job apply limit per day, the number is the same.

 A few things people get wrong about it: